UPBGE/UPBGE-Docs/source/manual/logic_nodes/category_2/objects/transformation/apply_movement.rst

 Description
 ===========

-Moves the object a certain distance defined by the vector.
+Moves the object a certain vector-defined distance.
 Does not apply acceleration.

 The object is still subject to other forces while the motion is being applied, such as acceleration due to the force of gravity.